web security compromised

 1. Enforce Strong Authentication on Every Admin Account

 This is not negotiable in 2026.
-Every administrator, editor, and contributor login must use two-factor authentication.
-Text-message codes are better than nothing, but app-based authentication (Google Authenticator, Authy) or hardware keys are the new standard because attackers can intercept SMS through SIM-swapping.
+Every administrator, editor, and contributor login should use two-factor authentication.
+Text-message codes are better than nothing, but app-based authentication through Google Authenticator, Authy, Microsoft Authenticator, or hardware security keys is stronger because attackers can intercept SMS codes through SIM-swapping.

-While you’re at it, audit your admin users.
-Most WordPress sites I’ve seen have at least one orphaned admin account from a former employee or an old freelancer.
-Delete them.
+While you are at it, audit your admin users.
+Most WordPress sites have at least one orphaned admin account from a former employee, old freelancer, agency, or developer who no longer touches the site.
+Delete unused accounts, reduce permissions where possible, and avoid giving full administrator access to users who only need to publish, edit, or review content.

 2. Update Everything, Automatically

-If a plugin hasn’t been updated by its developer in over a year, replace it.
+If a plugin has not been updated by its developer in over a year, replace it.
 Yes, this is genuinely annoying.
 Niche plugins rarely have a one-to-one replacement, and migrating can mean a weekend of testing and rebuilt functionality.
 Do it anyway.
-Abandoned code is not a feature, it’s a security debt that compounds silently until the day it doesn’t.
+Abandoned code is not a feature.
+It is security debt that compounds silently until the day it does not.

 3. Install a Web Application Firewall